 A clear contract takes away all the uncertainty.
 It can feel too formal when you’re trying to establish a friendly relationship, but it’ll be out of the way in no time.

 The better your connection, the more committed your VA is likely to feel.
 Make an effort to involve them, share news, chat about things outside of work, and try and meet in person, even if only once.
 When your VA feels part of your team, they’ll take a greater interest and will be more likely to go out of their way to support you.

 Struggling to find the right VA for you?

 The Assistant Quarters is a team of virtual assistants and social media specialists.
 One of the best things about working with us is that we’re a flexible option – we each have different skills and specialisms.
-Call us on 0208 064 1969 or book in for a discovery call to chat about your options.
+Book in for a discovery call to chat about your options.